healthbridgeltd/ui-tests-boilerplate/README.md

   Auth.dashboardIsDisplayed()
 })
 ```
-The steps are ideally a small set or singular actions that are either calling the driver directly or call a page object.
-We use page objects as we have multiple tests running on each page and it removes a lot of duplication.
+The steps are ideally single (or a small set of) actions, that are either calling the driver directly or calling a page object.
+We use page objects as we have multiple tests running on each page of the application and it removes a lot of duplication.
 ```javascript
 const email = '#email'
 const password = '#password'